Chaussée de Waterloo: Description

 In the territory of Ixelles (from no. 363 to no. 685 and from no. 410 to no. 732), the Chaussée de Waterloo is straight between the crossroads it forms with the Chaussée de Charleroi/Charleroisesteenweg, at Ma Campagne (Saint-Gilles), and those formed by the Chaussée de Vleurgat, the Avenue Molière/Molièrelaan and the Rue Général Patton/Generaal Pattonstraat (near Uccle).
 It divides the Ixelles enclave into two distinct parts.
-On the one hand, to the north-east, the Tenbosch district (1864) that the Chaussée de Charleroi and the Avenue Louise/Louizalaan delimit.
+On the one hand, to the north-east, the Tenbosch/Tenbos district (1864) that the Chaussée de Charleroi and the Avenue Louise/Louizalaan delimit.
 On the other, to the south-west, the Berkendael district (1902), a triangular territory delimited by the Avenue Brugmann and the Avenue Molière.
 The mixed nature that characterises the entire roadway is no exception there.

 On the Brussels section, there are many historical terraced houses, and old country houses, such as no. 928, in Art Deco style, by the architect Édouard Antoine, and no. 916, sharply set back from the alignment.
-Several houses belong to neoclassicism: no. 920 (1893), modified in 1911–12, and no. 922, under a hipped roof and retaining a beautiful old door with an open transom lined with glazing bars, dating from the third quarter of the 19th century.
+Several houses belong to neoclassicism: no. 920 (1893), modified in 1911–12, and no. 922, under a hipped roof and retaining an old door with an open transom lined with glazing bars, dating from the third quarter of the 19th century.
 Regarding shops and restaurants, at no. 964, straddling Brussels and Uccle and at the current location of the service station, there was, at the beginning of the 20th century, the café-restaurant-boarding house Le Vert Chasseur, to be related to the development of the Bois de la Cambre/Ter Kamerenbos.
 No. 892–915, currently a motorcycle shop, was originally a boat showroom.
 These two hangars were built in 1961 and 1970 and equipped with a basin to present the models.